top of page

 Gilded Icons: Forgotten Treasures in the Samuel L. Parrish Collection

-To celebrate the 125th Anniversary of the Parrish Art Museum the Southampton History Museum will exhibit some forgotten treasures from the Samuel L. Parrish collection which is now owned by the Village of Southampton.
+To celebrate the 125th anniversary of the Parrish Art Museum, the Southampton History Museum exhibited some forgotten treasures from the Samuel L. Parrish collection, now owned by the Village of Southampton.

-Samuel L. Parrish (1849 – 1932) was a prosperous NYC attorney who summered in Southampton.
+Samuel L. Parrish (1849–1932) was a prosperous New York City-based attorney who summered in Southampton.
 He was born into a wealthy Quaker family in Philadelphia and attended Harvard, where he developed an interest in Italian art.
 After graduating, Parrish went to Italy for a year studying Classical and Renaissance art.
-In 1877 he opened a very successful law practice in NYC.
+In 1877, he opened a very successful law practice in New York.
 He visited friends and family in Southampton during the summer season and traveled to Italy regularly.
-While there he decided to open an art museum in Southampton.
-To furnish his new museum he bought paintings in Europe, both real and fake, and copies of Classical sculpture.
-He soon retired and purchased the Rogers Mansion, then on Main Street in Southampton, to be his summer home.
-He built his museum across the street where he displayed his newly acquired collection.
-It opened, 125 years ago, in 1898.
+While there, he decided to open an art museum in Southampton.
+To furnish his new museum, he acquired Classical and Renaissance art in Europe, including authentic pieces and expertly made reproductions from originals.
+He soon retired and purchased the Rogers Mansion, then on Main Street in Southampton, as his summer home.
+Parrish hired the influential American architect Grosvenor Atterbury to design a museum on Jobs Lane as a showcase for his newly acquired collection.
+The building opened in 1898, over 125 years ago!

-In 2012 the Parrish Art Museum moved to a new building in Water Mill.
-The Parrish museum became the Southampton Arts Center showcasing contemporary artists and performers.
-But Samuel’s collection, out of vogue, languished in storage.
+In 2012, the Parrish Art Museum moved to a new building in Water Mill, while its former building on Jobs Lane became home to the Southampton Arts Center, which showcases contemporary artists and performers.
+Meanwhile, Mr. Parrish's collection of Classical and Renaissance works, out of vogue with contemporary art tastes, languished in storage.

-To celebrate Parrish’s legacy, the Southampton History Museum explored the collection in storage and found artwork unseen for many decades.
-A portion was moved to the Rogers Mansion, his former home, to exhibit both secular and religious copies of artwork made by master crafters in the 19th century.
-We hope Samuel Parrish would approve.
+As the 125th anniversary of Mr. Parrish's museum approached, the Southampton History Museum visited his collection in storage, rediscovering artwork unseen by the public for many decades.
+A selection of pieces was brought to the Rogers Mansion, his former home, for a special exhibition.
+We hope Samuel L. Parrish would approve.

 The exhibit is currently on display at the Rogers Mansion, 17 Meeting House Lane